zac083/Game-Changer-Information/NA Config.md

-# NA CONFIG FOR ZAC'S GAME CHANGER SERIES
+# NA CONFIG FOR ZAC'S GAME CHANGER SERIES FOR ALL GAMES WITH EXCEPTION OF TRUE VANILLA

 ## CONFIG IF GAME GETS SET TO 1.20